 \subsection{Complementary Detection}

-In light of the surprisingly low detection rates (33--55\%, see Table \ref{tab:tc2:comparative-analysis}), we consider using pairs of tools together as a heterogeneous sensing package (logical \texttt{OR} of binary classifiers).
-Tool pairs will score well if they alert on different malware, thereby increasing recall, but overlap on false alerts.
+In light of the surprisingly low detection rates (33--55\%, see Table \ref{tab:tc2:comparative-analysis}), we consider simulated results of using pairs of tools together by taking the logical \texttt{OR} of binary classifiers.
+Tool pairs will score well if they alert on different malware---thereby increasing recall---but overlap on false alerts.
 Specifically, we consider pairing the two host-based detectors together to see if host signature and ML techniques are a good combination.
-Then, we consider combining each host tool paired independently with each network-level tool (see Table \ref{tab:tc2:compl-analysis}).
-Based on limitations of the network-level tools discussed above, we do not consider only network-level detection for practicality reasons.
+Then, we consider combining each host tool paired independently with each network-level tool.
+See Table \ref{tab:tc2:compl-analysis}.

-An examination of the improved recall scores is found in Table \ref{tab:tc2:compl-analysis}.
-When complementing the Host Signature-Based tool with other technologies, the detection rates (i.e., recall) increase dramatically for PE32, PE64, and Zero-Days.
-Precision of the Host Signature tool is minimally sacrificed only for PE32 files in these pairings.
-Similarly, as the Host-ML tool does not alert on many file types, the results reveal that substantial gains in detection abilities are possible by the Host-ML tool with any other tool.
-As a final baseline, we considered the union of all four tools (not depicted), which only slightly increases recall with little change to precision over these pairs. \textbf{In short, these complementary results suggest that traditional host signature-based malware detection and host ML-based detection when used alone are insufficient.
-Yet, combinations of the host signature detectors or either of them with some other malware detection yields much better detection with little impact to precision.
-Only pairs of tools are needed; unioning three or more detectors provides little gain. }
+Complementing the host signature-based tool with other technologies increases recall dramatically for PE32, PE64, and zero-days files.
+Precision of the host signature tool is minimally sacrificed only for PE32 files in these pairings.
+Similarly, as the host-ML tool does not alert on many file categories, substantial gains in detection capabilities are possible by adding any other tool.
+As a final baseline, we considered the union of all four tools (Table \ref{tab:all-four-unioned}), which only slightly increases recall with little change to precision over these pairs.
+In short, combinations of either the host-level tool with one other malware detector yields much better recall with little impact to precision, and only pairs of tools are needed---unioning three or more detectors provides little gain.